Mulc1b3R/midas/README.md

 ![lucre](tickers.png)

-Terms and conditions of use: Copyright © 2023 Psico Communications and Blockchain Development.
-All rights and permissions are hereby granted to private individuals to , copy , modify and redistribute the code herein unless the individual be an employee of ,or a relative of an employee of the listed entities (and subsidiaries thereof) ; Alphabet inc , Meta inc , Apple inc , Microsoft inc, Amazon inc , Nividia inc.
+Terms and conditions of use:

+Copyright © 2023 Psico Communications and Blockchain Development Hereby grant All rights and permissions  to private individuals and public organizations to ; Replicate , Modify and Redistribute the code herein.
-Any and all distributions of any parts or the whole of 'Midas' Must retain the document known as 'robots.txt' the modification of which (including re-naming), permission is NOT granted to any individual or entity under any circumstances , without written consent by the creators ,  as below named.
+(As a condition of use , please keep the 'robots.txt' within the root dir,without modification , re-naming or alteration of 'file type').
+It has recently come to our attention that certain entities have been denying access to certain individuals due to their Country of Origin.
+This practice 'flies in the face' of the Ethos upon which the founding principles of 'Open Source' code were originally based , knowledge and the accessability of knowledge is the inherent right of all members of the human race , regardless of any 'differences' whether real or percieved, that may or may not exist between us.
+Henceforth ,'Psico Communications' will be divesting our code of any reliance of any and all external data providers , software packages and tools and 'entities'that we have identified as participating in this practice.
+We continue to strive to enable all humans to harness the potential within themselves and others , regardless of ; Country of Origin , political creed , Religious belief , shade of skin, e.t.c .

+ALL ANIMALS ARE EQUAL BUT SOME ANIMALS ARE MORE EQUAL THAN OTHERS” (Orwell 134)...

 Midas is licensed under the terms and conditions of the Apache 2.0 license...

 Creators : Mulc1b3R , Mojo , Jingles.